JustinGOSSES/awesome-list-visual-explorer-template/README.md

 - repository <=== This should be your username/repositoryName!!!
 - replaced_all_instances_of_string_above_in_config_with <== This should be the name of your repository again.
 Where awsome-list-visual-explorer-template is found across HTML, JavaScript, and CSS files, it will be replaed with this string.

+Next, we'll work with the scripts that pull in data and rebuild the pages.

+Change directory to `_explore/scripts` and read the README there for instructions on how to start a virtual environment and install the dependencies in requirements.txt.

+Once you've done that, you can proceed to run the first bash script to gather GitHub code repository URLs from the Awesome List URL you added to `_config.yml`.
+This done by running `bash grabNewRepos.sh`.

+Next step is to run `bash BUILD.sh`.
+This is the main build script for the repository and runs a bunch of python files in the scripts folder and also calls the GitHub API to get information like stars and contributors from each GitHub code repository listed in `input_lists.json`.
+It also replaces the name of the repository used in the template with the name of the new repository listed in `_config.yml`.

+Lastly, change directory back to the root of the directory by running `cd ../../` and then run `bundle exec jekyll serve` to start up a server that will show a local version of the webpage at  http://127.0.0.1:4000/nameOfYourRepositoryThatWasSetInConfigYamlFile.

 ### Tips

 The gems in your sourcefile get updated frequently.
 It is a good idea to occasionally run `bundle update` from within your project's root directory to make sure the software on your computer is up to date.